2

 A great post and loved reading about this place.
 Don’t the castles and cherry blossoms in Japan go so well together.
 I hope to visit the Tohoku region next year, so thank you for sharing this with us.
 Look forward to more to come in the Tohoku series :)

-Thanks so much – also for sharing!.gif)
+Thanks so much – also for sharing! :D

 Yes, yes, Y.E.S.!
 Japanese castles during cherry blossom season are my passion!
-Can’t get enough of it!
+Can’t get enough of it! :thumbup:

 I hope you’ll find some inspiration for your trip.
 The next few posts will be about Yamagata Prefecture, but after that I’ll post about a region that doesn’t seem to get many tourists at all (especially not after March 2011), so I hope to get some more people to visit there!